Tainted\\Coders

 }

-The problem with reading events like this is that they will be potentially out of order.
+The problem with reading messages like this is that they will be potentially out of order.
 For example if the player A and then held down within the same frame, the above system would read them out of order.

 /// Read all gamepad events in one go — ideal for analytics or debugging